-Chinese Grammar: Lesson: Dates and time
+Chinese Grammar: Dates and time in Chinese

 Lupishu hasn't seen the time fly by since he's arrived in Ninchana, but now that he's learning how to tell time and talk about dates, he's intent on keeping track.
-Let's start with talking about days of the week and months in Chinese.
+Let's start by talking about days of the week and months in Chinese.

 Numbers, not names

-Months and days of the week do not have names in Chinese.
+It's important to know that months and days of the week do not have names in Chinese.
 They are numbered instead.

 From big to small